Aziz Abdul Naji: Imprisonment and release

-In an email, dated July 23, 2010, Bill Quigley, Legal Director of Center for Constitutional Rights, states that Abdul Aziz Naji, had gone missing after the US sent him back to Algeria against his will and that Abdul Aziz Naji did not want to return to Algeria because he feared persecution from both the Algerian government and militant anti-government forces.
-Mr. Naji had applied for political asylum in Switzerland, and his application was proceeding through the Swiss courts.
+In an email, dated July 23, 2010, Bill Quigley, Legal Director of Center for Constitutional Rights, stated that Naji had gone missing after the US sent him back to Algeria against his will and that Naji feared persecution from both the Algerian government and militant anti-government forces.
+Naji had applied for political asylum in Switzerland but was ultimately denied.
+His lawyer appealed to Switzerland's Federal Administrative Court, which ruled, on December 10, 2009, that the justifications for turning down the asylum request were vague and inadequate.
+They ruled that the decision on his asylum request would have to be re-done.
+In June 2013, the Federal Migration Office responded to queries as to why it had not reviewed Abdul Aziz Naji's request, saying that the "duration of asylum proceedings is dependent on various factors."